visinfo/bidding/README.md

 1. **auction**: This module contains the API for the bid auction system.
 It contains the domain model, repository, service and controller for the bid auction system.
     - Assumption: Focus on the core functionality of the bid auction system.
 Also, unit tests are not covering the entire code base.
 2. **product**: This module contains the API for the product service.
 It contains the domain model, repository, service and controller for the product service.
-3. **user**: This module contains the API for the user service.
-It contains the domain model, repository, service and controller for the user service.
-    - Assumption: User service is not implemented to reduce the scope.
-However, the user service can also be implemented to manage users in the system.
+3. **user**: Todo: User service is not implemented.
+However, it can be implemented to manage users in the system.
 User service will issue dynamic user Identifier for each user,to compile with PII regulations.

 ### How to run the application
 1. Clone the repository